Limebird01/limebird-site/README.md

 ---

+**2024-07-23 Update:**
+- The project now uses Next.js 14.x (see package.json for exact version).
+- All experimental features have been removed; only stable, documented Next.js features are used.
+- Contentlayer, MDX, and App Router are no longer used.
+- The project will not upgrade to Next.js 15.x until a build-blocking type generation bug for dynamic routes is resolved (see sprint plan for details).
+- Stability and maintainability are prioritized over cutting-edge features.

 ## About

 Limebird.org is a small business tech support and product development company.
 We provide professional IT services and develop digital products including Taskmaster ($1 Android app).